Your Figure Contest Diet is 90% of Your Fat Loss Success

 Veggies are the best food group for burning fat.
 Non-starchy veggies (NSV) are such foods like broccoli, green beans, cauliflower, asparagus, peppers, onions, lettuce, cabbage, etc. These healthy, high-fiber food melt body fat like no bodies business.
 NSVs can be considered a freebie food, a fat burning food, a negative calorie food… NSVs are extremely low in calories, high in fiber, and don’t affect your insulin levels.
 When your insulin levels stay consistently low, your body is able to tap into body fat much more efficiently, allowing you to lose weight a lightening speed.

 Essential fats should compromise about 30% of your diet, as well.
 If you are eating 1680 calories, then you would be eating 56 grams of fat a day.
 Divide that by 6 meals and that’s about 9 grams of fat per meal.
 Don’t fear the fat.
 Essential fat is ESSENTIAL.
 It’s fine to eat provided you don’t over eat it.
-Also, be sure to stick with the good quality fats like healthy oils, fish, avocados, nuts and seeds and avoid the butter, fast food, and high-fat processed snack foods.
+Also, be sure to stick with the good quality fats.
+Choose healthy oils, fish, avocados, nuts and seeds and avoid the butter, fast food, and high-fat processed snack foods.

 Take a Cheat Day